 Bulb 10-15 mm in diameter, white twin scaled covered in a thin translucent tunic.
 Stem 9-25 cm, slender, smooth topped by a whorl of 3 leaves with 2 opposite leaves 1-20 mm below.
 Leaves green or red, often mottled with white or occasionally with a white longitudinal central strip, all narrow lanceolate or linear, opposite pair 20-70(-95) x (1.4-)3-18 mm, whorled leaves 17-60(-75) x (0.7-)1-8(-11) mm.
 Pedicel 4-13 mm long, emerging from the middle of the whorl of leaves, green, grey or dark pink, often wrinkled.
 Flowers nodding narrow-campanulate, white with pink or purple-brown longitudinal veining.
 Tepals entire 15-20(-26) mm long, inner 3.5-7 mm, outer 3-6mm wide, apex obtuse or pointed often recuved.
 Nectaries at the base of the tepal, a green dot with pale yellow streak towards the apex, 6-11 mm long.
 Filament thin, papillose, up to 8 mm long.
 Anthers narrow oblong to 6 mm long, white.
 Style papillose, white, to 7 mm long, apex divided 1 mm.

-Capsule: green, pendulous, pyramidal with a concave base, valvate, 7-23 mm long, 7-14 mm wide.
+Capsule: green, pendulous, pyramidal with a concave base, valvate, not dry at dispersal, 7-23 mm long, 7-14 mm wide.
 Seed ovoid, not winged with an elaiosome.

 Habitat: Below deciduous tree, with Anemone, Corydalis, Chrysosplenium.
 100-1000 m